bradfrost/atomic-design/chapter-5.md

 <div class="editor">
 {% capture m %}
-Ed: While I’m not going to change ‘impactful’, I have to say it’s a one of those relatively new coinages that rubs me up the wrong way.
+Ed: While I’m not going to change ‘impactful’, it’s one of those relatively new (1960s) coinages that annoys some readers.
+More impressive, effective, cogent, potent or motivating alternatives are available.
+That said, in this context and with your readership, it’s unlikely to cause much consternation and it makes sense.
 {% endcapture %}
 {{ m | markdownify }}
 </div>

-Convincing stakeholders to commit a large chunk of money, time, and resources upfront for a design system can be extremely challenging.
+Convincing stakeholders to commit large chunks of money, time, and resources up front for a design system can be extremely challenging.
 So what are we to do?
 Here's my advice:

 1. Make a thing.
 2. Show that it's useful.